JurgenHasmeta22/movieLandia-backend/README.md

 # MovieLandia Backend

-MovieLandia Backend is a REST API also acts as an MVC with EJS Templates for managing movies and related entities such as series, genres, and episodes.
+MovieLandia Backend is a REST API for managing movies and related entities such as series, genres, and episodes.
 Built using Fastify for a fast and efficient server, with EJS for server-side rendering.

 ## Features

 -   Fastify-based server for high performance
--   EJS for server-side rendering
 -   Prisma ORM for database interactions
 -   JWT authentication
 -   Swagger for API documentation